When is the best time to climb Kilimanjaro?

 Kilimanjaro climate zones

 At the foothills of Mount Kilimanjaro, you will find the cultivation zone.
 The cultivation zone receives the water that travels down the mountain, making it perfect for the growing and cultivating of local food sources such as bananas, coffee and potatoes.
 Although there is little in the line of spotting any wildlife here, this zone parades some beautiful wild flora that thrive in these sorts of conditions.
 The cultivation zone spans from about 800m to 1800m.
+This part of the journey can be very hot during April, May and November and is far more pleasant between January and March.

 With Tanzania located at the equator, the country’s climate can be described as a tropical wonderland.
 At the start of your journey, you will trek through the lush density of the rainforest.

-Depending on the time of year that you go, the best time to climb Kilimanjaro would be when the journey through the rain forest is less wet.
-For instance, January through to March and June through to October are expected to only receive light rain and cloud coverage while passing through this botanical paradise, while November has the highest level of rainfall.
+January through to March and June through to October are expected to only receive light rain and cloud coverage while passing through this botanical paradise, while November has the highest level of rainfall.
 The rainforest will accompany you from about 1000m to about 2800m.

 Heath & moorland zone